 Strengthening Victoria’s Biosecurity System Program

-In 2019 the Victorian Government committed a significant investment to make sure that we can strengthen the protections in place and help us be better prepare for the future.
-We need to transform how we deliver biosecurity services.
+In 2019, the Victorian Government made a significant investment in biosecurity.
+It will strengthen the protections in place and help us be better prepared for the future.
+It aims to transform how we deliver biosecurity services.

 Industry, community and government perspectives

 This program seeks to understand the knowledge and experience of people from across industry, community and government.
 Their insights will inform how we can work together and improve biosecurity to meet future challenges.

 In 2020–21, we are capturing diverse perspectives and expertise across Victoria through:

 - a survey